fibo/kiss-literate-programming/README.md

 Most of all: KLP does not need an implementation like the one provided here, you can just edit *Makefile* and *README.md* by hand!
 Of course you can also use `klp` command, see [installation instructions](#installation)

-## See also
+## ADDENDUM

+This KLP implementation uses bash and rely on GNU make which is available on every OS.

-This KLP implementation uses bash: for a more advanced, yet tiny, tool see [markdown2code](http://g14n.info/markdown2code).
+For a more advanced, yet tiny, tool please check out [markdown2code](http://g14n.info/markdown2code).
+It is recommended if you have Node.js installed, in particular you can use triple backticks and highlight your code.

 ## Badge